I find that spinning yarn is a very relaxing and enjoyable hobby. You can create different types of yarn by varying the texture, tightness, and ply.

 Most raw fiber needs to be combed or carded.
 Carding wool prepares it for making wool roving and ultimately for spinning.

 Carding straightens out the fibers and fluffs them up.
 It will also remove more dirt, even from wool that has been washed.
-It may look clean, but more tiny bits of dirt will fall out of the fiber when you card it.

 It's magical how these simple fibers can turn into such amazing pieces of clothing and other useful items.